selfup/DevOpsOne/README.md

 When on Ubuntu, a DB needs to be created with the same name as the username that rails autogenerates in the config/database.yml file

-There are from scratch setup scripts written in python.
+There are a few from scratch setup scripts written in python.

 Once ruby is installed the ruby script will hook everything up.